HsiangNianian/siamese-prototype/README.md

 ## Key Features

--   **Fully Asynchronous**: Built on `asyncio` to handle I/O-bound tasks without blocking.
+-   😎**Fully Asynchronous**: Built on `asyncio` to handle I/O-bound tasks without blocking.
--   **Structured Logging**: Integrated with `loguru` for powerful and configurable tracing and debugging.
+-   👀**Structured Logging**: Integrated with `loguru` for powerful and configurable tracing and debugging.
--   **External Configuration**: Load facts and rules from human-readable YAML files.
+-   ⚙️**External Configuration**: Load facts and rules from human-readable YAML files.
--   **Extensible Async Built-ins**: Easily write custom Python `async` functions to extend the engine's logic (e.g., for database access, API calls).
+-   🪜**Extensible Async Built-ins**: Easily write custom Python `async` functions to extend the engine's logic (e.g., for database access, API calls).
--   **Robust and Thread-Safe**: The query resolution process is stateless, allowing for safe concurrent querying from multiple async tasks.
+-   🚀**Robust and Thread-Safe**: The query resolution process is stateless, allowing for safe concurrent querying from multiple async tasks.
--   **Control & Safety**: Prevents infinite loops with configurable search depth and limits the number of solutions.
+-   🧰**Control & Safety**: Prevents infinite loops with configurable search depth and limits the number of solutions.

 ## Installation